Consumer Ownership Guide · Beauty Products · 2025–2026

 Prime

-Founder-controlled with majority stake, industry-disrupting innovation (inclusive shade…
+Founder-controlled with retained majority stake, industry-disrupting innovation in…

 Paris, France / Los Angeles, CA